Enochteo/Home-automation-project/README.md

 Database: SQLite or Firebase (for cloud sync)

-Other: MQTT or HTTP for device communication, Chart.js for data visualization
+Other: HTTP (later MQTT) for device communication, Chart.js for data visualization

 ## Folder Structure
 <!--